0xadri/notes-js/__aws-cloud-practitioner.md

 You always have access to EC2 capacity when you need it

-No time commitment (create/cancel anytime), no billing discounts Combine with Regional Reserved Instances and Savings Plans to benefit from billing discounts
+No time commitment (create/cancel anytime), no billing discounts <br />
+Combine with Regional Reserved Instances and Savings Plans to benefit from billing discounts

-You're charged at On-Demand rate whether you run instances or not Suitable for short-term, uninterrupted workloads that needs to be in a specific AZ
+You're charged at On-Demand rate whether you run instances or not <br />
+Suitable for short-term, uninterrupted workloads that needs to be in a specific AZ

 //-------------------------------------------------------//